unraid/docs/docs/unraid-os/troubleshooting/faq.md

 <details>
 <summary>Click to expand/collapse</summary>

-Unraid is **not a traditional subscription service**:
+No. Unraid OS is a **perpetual license**:

-- You own your license permanently after purchase.
-- Your license never expires or stops working.
-- **Starter** and **Unleashed** include 1 year of updates, then optional extensions for an annual fee.
+- **Starter** and **Unleashed** include one year of updates, after which you may pay a $36 USD annual extension fee (optional).
-- **Lifetime** includes updates for the product's lifetime.
+- **Lifetime** includes updates for the life of the product.
-- If you don't pay for updates, you keep using your current version indefinitely.
+- If you choose not to pay the extension fee, you retain your existing version indefinitely; you simply won’t receive new major updates.

-- You can re-enable updates at any time by paying the current extension fee.
+You continue to own your license even if you stop paying for updates.

 </details><br />